DaliaBasa/Active-Directory/ActiveDirectory.md

 Source: https://www.anoopcnair.com/pki-basics-intune-pki-made-easy-with-joy-1/ </br>

 Active Directory Certificate Services can be used to log into the Active Directory environment, encrypt and digitally sign email messages, and to prevent access to data on computers.
 A certificate authority consists of one or more certificate authority servers, most organizations use apply an infrastructure that consists of a root certificate authority and certificate authority subordinates that issue certificate, this allows for a more secure, cost-efficient, and high availability structure.
 There are also a 1-level model and a 3-level model.

+# Active Directory Rights Management Services (AD RMS)
+Active Directory Rights Management Services (AD RMS) is an Information Rights Management (IRM) solution, it can serve as a part in fighting data leakage in organizations.
+Active Directory Rights Management Services is a service intended to stop data leaks to a certain degree.
+AD RMS could implement Dynamic Access Control (DAC) technique on certain objects with Group Policies.

+Dynamic Access Control (DAC) or Discretionary Access Control (DAC) is a security configuration that allows administrators to set rules.
+The rules can allow or restrict users from accessing objects based on different factors (words that appear in the file, claims, and group policies).

+AD RMS need prerequisites to be deployed and configured for it to prevent data leaks on various services.
+It uses features that were introduced before, such as certifications, and Internet Information Services (IIS) for several services.

+AD RMS allows to protect organization from data leakage in files, Emails, Intranet, and mobile.
+It can search for words within files, and configure rules accordingly, AD RMS can also restrict users/computers from files.
+Much like Active Directory Federation Services (AD FS), AD RMS uses claims to configure access control rules.

 # Azure Active Directory
 Azure is Microsoft’s cloud service; it’s considered as the leader in the cloud industry, as many organizations today are looking to move their data and infrastructure to off-premises solutions.
 Moving from on premise to off premise has many benefits: potential growth, cost-efficient, and less maintenance inside the organization.
 These are just some of the benefits organizations enjoy when moving to a cloud-based service.